Intex Seahawk 4 opinion

 Opinion of the Seahawk 4

-The Seahawk 4 is a great choice if you’re an entry-level boater with budget limits that can’t buy pricier models.
+The Seahawk 4 is a great choice if you’re an entry-level boater with a limited budget.

-It is affordable, easy to set up and deflate, and well-equipped for family water outings or for beginner fishermen looking out to start learning the ropes on the water.
+It is affordable, easy to set up and deflate, and well-equipped for family water outings.

 In its price range it can’t be beat, which qualifies it for my list of the best inflatable boats.